starkfell/100DaysOfIaC/articles/day.93.postgres.ext.backups.md

 The required parameters are:

- - **Customer code.** 5-digit code used to identify customer, determined when environment was provisioned.
+ - **Environment code.** 5-digit code used to identify the environment, determined when environment was provisioned.
  - **Service principal name.**  Service principal created for environment provisioning.
  - **Service principal password.** Password for the aforementioned service principal.
  - **Azure AD Tenant ID.** The guid of the Azure AD environment, which in this case is the shared management instance.